humble92/Nuntius/README.md

 ## Built With

-* [HTML5, CSS3, Javascript, Jquery, JSON]
+* HTML5, CSS3, Javascript, Jquery, JSON
-* [Firebase](http://www.dropwizard.io/1.0.2/docs/) - The firebase web database, account authentication, storage and hosting used
+* [Firebase](https://firebase.google.com/) - The firebase web database, account authentication, storage and hosting used

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [NUNTIUS.INSIGHT]https://github.com/humble92/Nuntius/pulse for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning